eleven/ad-builder/README.md

 ### rake export[project,*types,*sizes,include_index]

 Exports ads into the `dist/` folder.
 Each ad will be placed into a directory following this pattern: `dist/<project>/<type>/<size>/'.
 Each ad's assets will be placed into the ad directory.
 The images will have their prefixes removed and CSS and JS files will be concatenated and minified.
+Do note that only the images that were used on the ad via the `image_src` and `image_url` helpers, along with any images with type and size specific file names (e.g. `general_300x250_imagename.jpg`) will be included.

 Arguments: